Juxn89/nextjs-devtalles/README.md

 **2. Configure .env file**

-Rename the `.env.example` file to `.env` and configure your database connection string.
+Create a `.env` file based on the `.env.template` file and configure your database connection string.
 For example:
 ```
 DATABASE_URL="postgresql://USER:PASSWORD@localhost:5432/mydb?schema=public"
 ```